Goose Wife (Inuit): Canada

 Franz Boas collected a tale from the "Central Eskimo" (Cumberland Sound), with the title Ititaujang (or Itajung), after its main character.
 Ititaujang goes to the "land of the birds" and finds himself a wife there, by hiding the maiden's boots.
-She reluctanly marries the human hunter and goes to live in his hut.
+She reluctantly marries the human hunter and goes to live in his hut.
 She gives birth to a son and gathers enough feathers for herself and the boy to fly back to her original home in "the land of the birds".
 As the tale continues, on the way to his wife, hunter Ititaujang meets a man named Ixalu'qdjung chopping a piece of red wood with his hatchet.
 According to Boas's research, to the Aivilik, the tale of Ititaujang also belongs to the Kiviuq Cycle, as the episode of Kiviuq meeting the "Salmon Man" during the quest for his wife.

 Ethnologist Vilhjalmur Stefansson collected two tales of goose wives from two Copper Inuit tellers.
 In both tales, the hunter has stolen the garments of a grey goose maiden.
 He marries her and she begets him a certain number of children (one in the first version, three in the second).
 She prepares makeshift wings for her and her children and they leave behind the human father (on the second tale, only a child remains with the father).

 In a version from Baffin Land, the human hunter, named Itiqtaujaq, steals the boots of a goose maiden and marries her.
 She does not adapt to ordinary human life and collects feathers to make a new pair of wings for herself and her son.
 Both depart with the wings and Itiqtaujaq follows after them.
 The hunter meets a person named Eqaluqdjuq, who is carving a piece of wood and every wood chip falls into the water to become salmon.

 Knud Rasmussen collected a tale from the Iglulik Inuit with the title The man who travelled to the land of birds: a man goes after his wild goose wife in the land where gulls and ravens lived.
 The story flashes back to the moment where he met his wife: he found a group of women playing and frolicking without clothes on, and withheld their garments; intent on finding a strong woman as wife, he tested their strength by having them pull a line made of the hide of a bearded seal.
 He chose the strongest woman, married her and had children.
 However, when autumn came and the wild geese flew away, so did his wife.
 Back to the present, the man finds shelter in a double house that belongs to a raven and a gull.
 Later, he looks for the land of wild geese, and, in his lonely moments, sings a song about his adventures.
 At last, he finds the land of birds.
 Outside his wife's double house, their son sees him and goes inside to tell his mother.